FIRST-Team-2557-The-SOTABots/FRC_Robot/SOTABots2016/README.md

 ```

 ### Clean the robot code on the RoboRIO
-This cleans the RoboRio, removing the java files that are already on the RoboRIO.
+This cleans the RoboRIO, removing the java files that are already on the RoboRIO.
 This is useful for debugging.
 ```
 ./gradlew cleanRIO   # MAC/LINUX!
 gradlew cleanRIO   # WINDOWS!